BruceJqs/MyNotebook/docs/blog/Computer Science/ADS/Chapter 9.md

 !!! question "Question 01"

 	Let S be the set of activities in Activity Selection Problem.
-Then the earliest finish activity am​ must be included in all the maximum-size subset of mutually compatible activities of S.
+Then the earliest finish activity $a_m$​ must be included in all the maximum-size subset of mutually compatible activities of S.

 	??? note "Answer"